-To a world full of people just livin' to be heard
+C (IV) G (I) A million young poets, screamin' out their words C (IV) G (I) To a world full of people just livin' to be heard

 Another big hit, “Hurts So Good,” adds a minor chord before resolving to the IV:

-When I was a young boy, said put away those young boy ways
+A (I) E (V) F#m (vi) D (IV) When I was a young boy, said put away those young boy ways

-I do not aim to demean his songwriting; what is remarkable is how much he can do with three simple chords.
+I do not aim to demean John Mellencamp’s songwriting; what is remarkable is how much he can do with three simple chords.
 And the songs aren’t easy to play; “Small Town” is in the key of B, a rarity in pop music.

 In spite of this repetitive chord structure, Mellencamp’s songs have a good melody, and the I-IV-V structure is familiar to all, having been in many early rock ‘n’ roll standards.
 The chord structure goes all the way back to Johann Sebastian Bach, who used it in The Well-Tempered Clavier Book II, Prelude in C Major.
 According to Wikipedia, there are tens of thousands of songs written with I, IV and V chords, including most country, blues, and early rock and roll songs.